kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 The presence of a "class: person" stanza indicates that this account may have "people" attributes.

+### Allowing people accounts to change their mail attribute

+By default, Kanidm allows an account to change some attributes, but not their mail address.

+Adding the user to the `idm_people_self_write_mail` group, as shown below, allows the user to edit their own mail.

+    kanidm group add_members idm_people_self_write_mail_priv demo_user --name idm_admin

 ## Why Can't I Change admin With idm_admin?

 As a security mechanism there is a distinction between "accounts" and "high permission